mgaffney/cvefind/README.md

 ## Examples

-List of all CVEs for Ruby on Rails newly reported or modified in the last eight days:
+List all CVEs for Ruby on Rails newly reported or modified in the last eight days:
 ```
 	cvefind -l | grep "[Rr]uby on [Rr]ails" | cvefind
 ```

-List of all CVEs for Ruby on Rails newly reported in the last eight days:
+List all CVEs for Ruby on Rails newly reported in the last eight days:
 ```
 	cvefind -l | grep "[Rr]uby on [Rr]ails" | cvefind -n
 ```

-List of all CVEs for Ruby on Rails ever reported:
+List all CVEs for Ruby on Rails ever reported:
 ```
 	cvefind -l | grep "[Rr]uby on [Rr]ails" | cvefind -a
 ```